 Ted Schatzki is Senior Associate Dean (Dean of Faculty) in the College of Arts & Sciences, Professor of Philosophy and Geography, and the former Chair of the Department of Philosophy.
 He is also the cofounder and former co-director of the University’s Committee on Social Theory, which oversees a multidisciplinary graduate-level teaching and research program in social thought.
 Schatzki earned a degree in applied mathematics from Harvard University (1977) and degrees in philosophy from Oxford University (1979) and UC Berkeley (1982, 1986).
 His research and teaching interests lie in the theory of social life, including social ontology, theory of action, the philosophy of social science, and 20th-century continental philosophy.
 He is the author of four books: Social Practices (1996), The Site of the Social (2002), Martin Heidegger: Theorist of Space (2007) and The Timespace of Human Activity (2010).
 In addition, he is author of numerous articles on Wittgenstein, Heidegger, and various topics in philosophy of action, social theory, and continental philosophy.
 Schatzki has been a research fellow of the Fulbright Commission and the Alexander von Humboldt Foundation.
-He has been a visiting professor or researcher at the University of Exeter, The Max Planck Institute for the History of Science in Berlin, the Karl-Franzens University in Graz, the Institute of Advanced Studies in Vienna, Lancaster University, and The Charles Sturt University in Australia.
+He has been a visiting professor or researcher at the University of Exeter, The Max Planck Institute for the History of Science in Berlin, the Karl-Franzens University in Graz, the Institute of Advanced Studies in Vienna, Lancaster University, the University of Zurich, and The Charles Sturt University in Australia.
 As Senior Associate Dean of Faculty, Schatzki oversees all matters pertaining to faculty.

 Selected Recent Articles